diborad-d/mern-app/README.md

 [x] MongoDB - I used mongoDB and its framework ```mongoose``` for database architecture.

-[x] Node js - I used node js for backend enviroment like http request to db and routes
+[x] Node js - I used node js for backend enviroment like http requests to db and routes.

 [x] Fetch API - I used fetch API as interface for network requests and fetch data.